 From Small Business to Big Business

 Firm forefather William R. Rose opened up shop in downtown Manhattan in 1875 at the sprightly age of 21.
 Rose’s first clients were local retailers, and his skill soon caught the attention of New York’s burgeoning business class, who hired Rose’s firm to represent them in corporate and personal estate matters.
-The firm’s reputation (and headcount) continued to grow, and by 1907, name partner Benjamin Paskus joined the firm.
+The firm’s reputation (and headcount) continued to grow, and by 1907, name partner Benjamin Paskus—a tax specialist—joined the firm.
 The outfit founded a successful tax practice following the Sixteenth Amendment’s passage in 1913.
 Joseph Proskauer joined the firm in 1930 and ushered in a new era for the firm.
 Proskauer’s passion for music forged connections with Carnegie Hall and some of America’s most prominent musicians, including Leonard Bernstein, whose estate is still handled by the firm.

 Labor, Layups, and Lead Passes

-One of Proskauer's cornerstone practices, labor law, was established in 1939 by partner Burton A. Zorn, who counted among his clients the insurance giant Metropolitan Life and the United Parcel Service.
+Proskauer is officially the king of media, entertainment, and sports—the firm holds the No. 1 spot in Vault’s Media, Entertainment, & Sports ranking.
 The firm’s sports law practice began in 1963, thanks to partner George Gallantz, who represented a young organization called the National Basketball Association.
 Three years later, an attorney named David Stern joined the firm—Stern went on to serve as the NBA’s counsel, executive vice president, and, finally, commissioner (he retired in February 2014).
 The firm also counts Gary Bettman, commissioner of the National Hockey League, among its notable alumni.
-Beyond labor and sports, Proskauer boasts a nationally recognized Private Investment Funds Group as well as litigators who handle cutting-edge intellectual property matters and defend major white collar cases, including those arising out of the recent economic crisis.
+The firm’s sports-related experience includes everything from M&A and financing to stadium negotiations and collective bargaining to employment and litigation to IP and licensing—and that’s just the tip of a very big iceberg.

 The world’s leading organizations and global players rely on Proskauer to help achieve their most daring ambitions and to overcome their most daunting challenges.
 Business savvy and market driven, Proskauer’s intellectual capital drives success.
 We are proud of the firm’s many achievements and hard-earned recognitionsacross a full spectrum of transactional and contentious practices.

-Eleven Times Square
+11 Times Square

 New York, NY 10036